 Table of Contents

 When verifying signatures, notaries have several duties.
 They act as a neutral party to make sure that you sign voluntarily.
-Further, they must verify your identity and check the authenticity of your document.
-They then sign and stamp your document.
-Notaries help prevent fraud, identity theft, and coerced signings by performing these duties.
+Further, they must verify your identity as the signer and authenticate your signature.
+They then sign and add a stamp, which includes the notary’s name, commission number, and expiration date of their commission.
+By performing these duties, notaries help prevent fraud, identity theft, and coerced signings.

 Finding a Notary

 Depending on where you live, it’s usually easy to find a notary public nearby.
-Many of the establishments in any town or city employ notaries.
+Many establishments in any town or city employ notaries.

 Establishments where you might find a notary include: